-☐ Open the Device Security > Management Access > Server dialog, Telnet tab. $\Box$ To disable the Telnet server, select the Off radio button in the Operation frame. ☐ Save the changes temporarily.
-To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. no telnet server Disable the Telnet server.
-Cc ommand Line Interface, enable SSH.
-To do this, perform the following steps: ☐ Open the Device Security &gt; Management Access &gt; Server dialog, SSH tab. $\Box$ To enable the SSH server, select the $On$ radio button in the Operation frame. ☐ Save the changes temporarily.
+□ Open the Device Security > Management Access > Server dialog, Telnet tab. □ To disable the Telnet server, select the Off radio button in the Operation frame. □ Save the changes temporarily.
+To do this, click the ✓ button. configure Change to the Configuration mode. no telnet server Disable the Telnet server.
+Interface is only possible through the serial interface of the device.
+To work remotely with the Command Line Interface, enable SSH.
+To do this, perform the following steps: ☐ Open the Device Security > Manage ement Access > Server dialog, SSH tab. \Box To enable the SSH server, select the On radio button in the Operation frame. ☐ Save the changes temporarily.
 To do this, click the ✓ button. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode.